Import vs Direct Query: Here’s What You Need to Know

 How to Choose a Method Based on Organizational Strategy

-BONUS: Composite Models
+Composite Models

 Choosing how to bring data into your Power BI report can be an important decision for the success of your project.
 As you can tell from this blog post, there are a variety of factors to choose from when deciding what method to use, but hopefully, you now have a much clearer idea of what route you want to take.

-Do you have more questions about Power BI?
-Talk to our expert consultants and have all your questions answered!
+Talk to phData’s expert consultants and have all your questions answered!

 FAQs

 A limitation to Import is that your data is only as fresh as your latest refresh.
-Sometimes refreshes can fail and cause delays in getting updated data.
+Sometimes, refreshes can fail and cause delays in getting updated data.
 On the other hand, while Direct Query will provide you with the most current data, this method can also mean slower performance and more limited DAX capabilities.

 Data Coach is our premium analytics training program with one-on-one coaching from renowned experts.